Mohamed-Elgharbawy/CIS-22C-Team-4/README.md

 ### To compile and run the program on Mac:

-first install home-brew from [brew.sh](https://brew.sh) if you don't have it already. then install two packages:
+First, install home-brew from [brew.sh](https://brew.sh) if you don't have it already.
+Then install two packages:
 >brew install pkg-config

 >brew install gtk